XenitAB/xenitab.github.io/docs/xks/developer-guide/secrets-management.md

 }
 ```

-After the IAM role and policy has been created a Secret Provider Class has to be created specifying the secrets that should be read.
+After the IAM role and policy have been created a Secret Provider Class has to be created specifying the secrets that should be read.
 Make sure to specify the correct object type, it should either be
 `secretsmanager` or `ssmparameter`.
 Note the configuration of `objectAlias` for the object.
 This is required as the secret name contains the character `/` in the name.
 By default the CSI Driver uses
-the name as the file name, which would cause issues as that is not permitted in Linux.
+the name as the file name, which would cause issues as this is not permitted in Linux.
 The solution is to give the secret an alias instead.

 ```yaml
 apiVersion: secrets-store.csi.x-k8s.io/v1alpha1